openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 * **Extracting just one of the R,G, or B color channels,** as a proxy for the luminance of the image.
 For example, one might fetch only the green values as an approximation to an image's luminance, discarding its red and blue data.
 For a typical color image whose bytes are interleaved R-G-B, this can be done by fetching every 3rd byte.
 This method is computationally fast, but it's also perceptually inaccurate, and it tends to produce noisier results for images of natural scenes.
 * **Taking the average of the R,G, and B color channels.** A slower but more perceptually accurate method approximates luminance (often written *Y*) as a straight average of the red, green and blue values for every pixel: `Y = (R+G+B)/3;`.
 This not only produces a better representation of the image's luminance across the visible color spectrum, but it also diminishes the influence of noise in any one color channel.
 * **Computing the luminance with colorimetric coefficients**.
 The most perceptually accurate methods for computing grayscale from color images employ a specially-weighted "colorimetric" average of the RGB color data.
-These methods are marginally more expensive to compute, as each color channel must be multiplied by its own weighting factor.
+These methods are marginally more expensive to compute, as each color channel must be multiplied by its own perceptual weighting factor.
 The CCIR 601 imaging specification, which is used in the OpenCV [cvtColor](http://docs.opencv.org/modules/imgproc/doc/miscellaneous_transformations.html#cvtcolor) function, itself used in the ofxOpenCV addon, employs the formula `Y = 0.299*R + 0.587*G + 0.114*B` (with the further assumption that the RGB values have been gamma-corrected).
 According to [Wikipedia](http://en.wikipedia.org/wiki/Luma_(video)), "these coefficients represent the measured intensity perception of typical trichromat humans; in particular, human vision is most sensitive to green and least sensitive to blue."

 Here's a code fragment for converting from color to grayscale, written "from scratch" in C/C++, using the averaging method described above.
 This code also shows, more generally, how the pixelwise computation of a 1-channel image can be based on a 3-channel image.